kylbutlr/flex-slideshow/README.md

 # Flex Slideshow
-(Vanilla) Javascript photo/image slideshow using flex.
+Javascript photo/image slideshow using flex.

 Created as a landing page but could also be used in a window.